(If You're Not in It for Love) I'm Outta Here!: Chart performance

 "I'm Outta Here!" debuted at number 69 on the US Billboard Hot Country Singles & Tracks chart the week of November 18, 1995.
-It spent 20 weeks on the chart and peaked at number one on February 3, 1996, where it remained for two weeks.
-This would give Twain her second number-one single, second top-10 single, and fourth consecutive top-20 single.
+It spent 20 weeks on the chart and peaked at number one on February 3, 1996, where it remained for two weeks; it marked her second number one country hit after "Any Man of Mine".
 The song also topped the Country Singles Sales chart for one week.
-"I'm Outta Here!" was Twain's second single on the Billboard Hot 100, where it charted at number 74.
+Released as a double a-side single with the title track, "I'm Outta Here!" debuted on the all-genre Billboard Hot 100 on November 28, 1995, at number 90.
+The song later reached a peak of number 74 on the January 6, 1996, issue; "I'm Outta Here!" marked Twain's second Hot 100 entry after the double a-side single "Any Man Of Mine/Whose Bed Have Your Boots Been Under?".

+In Twain's native Canada, "I'm Outta Here!" debuted at number 77 on the Canadian RPM Country Tracks chart on November 20, 1995.
+"I'm Outta Here!" rose quickly to number one, where it reached on January 8, 1996.
+The song spent six consecutive weeks at number one, only tying with "Love Gets Me Every Time" to being Twain's longest run at the top of the chart.
+The song also made an appearance on the RPM Adult Contemporary Chart, peaking at number 49 on March 4, 1996.

-Internationally, "I'm Outta Here!" became Twain's first hit, as well as first chart appearance at all, when it made the Top 5 in Australia.
-It debuted on November 24, 1996, at number 37.
-It climbed to number five on January 26, 1997, where it remained for two weeks.
+Whilst previous singles like "You Lay a Whole Lot of Love on Me" and "The Woman in Me (Needs the Man in You)" were released internationally, "I'm Outta Here was Twain's first successful single outside North America.
+The song became a particular hit in Australia, where an alternate version remixed by Mutt Lange was released instead.
+"I'm Outta Here!" debuted at number 37 on the ARIA Singles Chart on November 24, 1996.
+It climbed to its peak position of number five on January 26, 1997, where it remained for two weeks.
 It spent a total of 22 weeks on the chart.